yvoronoy/magento2docker/README.md

 ### How install a magento
  - When you run container your environment is ready on http://127.0.0.1:8000/
    - Login to container `docker exec -it magento2web bash`
-   - Run `rm index.php`
    - Run `m2install.sh -s composer`

 ### How deploy dumps